 Readers are humbly asked here, to respect the interviewees and their families.
 If specific points of information are quoted, it is the responsibility of the individual/organization citing the material to do so in the context as originally spoken by the interviewee.
-The larger interviews should not be cited without direct permission from the interviewees or their descendants, and proper source documentation should be given.
+The larger interviews should not be cited without direct permission from the interviewees or their descendants, and in consultation with Kumu Pono Associates LLC.
+Proper source documentation should be given.